etcd-io/etcd/Documentation/security.md

 If either a client-to-server or peer certificate is supplied the key must also be set.
 All of these configuration options are also available through the environment variables, `ETCD_CA_FILE`, `ETCD_PEER_CA_FILE` and so on.

+## Proxy TLS Settings

+When running etcd in proxy mode to a cluster with client TLS enabled, the `peer-` TLS settings are applied to the communication between the proxy and the secured cluster, and the `client-` settings are used to secure connections coming into the proxy.
+See [Example 4](#example-4-proxy-mode-with-client-certificates).

 ## Example 1: Client-to-server transport security with HTTPS

 For this you need your CA certificate (`ca.crt`) and signed key pair (`server.crt`, `server.key`) ready.